hertogp/packeteer/README.md

 Question.decode/2
 ```

-The custom `name_enc/2` would receive the field name (`:name`) and the value to
+The custom `name_enc/2` encoder from `Helper`  would receive the field name
-encode.
-Including the name in the call makes it possible for a custom encoder
+(`:name`) and the value to encode.
+Including the name in the call makes it
-to act differently for different field names.
+possible for a custom encoder to act differently for different field names.

-The custom `name_dec/4` would receive the field name (:name), the keyword list
+The custom `name_dec/4` decoder from `Helper` would receive the field name
-decoded thus far (here that would be `[]` since its the first encoder/decoder),
+(:name), the keyword list decoded thus far (here that would be `[]` since its
-the offset into the binary and the binary itself.
-It is required to return
+the first encoder/decoder), the offset into the binary and the binary itself.
-`{offset, kw, binary}`, where kw is the updated keyword list of
+It is required to return `{offset, kw, binary}`, where kw is the updated
-field,value-pairs.
+keyword list of field,value-pairs.